Garima1221/Bike-Rental-Prediction/README.md

 We build regression models to predict bike counts based on weather and environmental settings so that inventory can be managed efficiently.

 # File Details :
-* data.csv - file containing dataset
+* day.csv - file containing dataset
 * ProjectBikeRental.R containing implementation code in R
 * ProjectBikeRental.py containing implementation code in Python
 * ProjectBikeRental1.pdf containing detailed project report.